 So many sun destinations, so little time to vacation

 This is only the tip of the melting iceberg.
-There are so many other top winter destinations worth a flight: Bali, Fiji, Phuket … I could go on and on.
+There are so many other top winter destinations worth a flight: Thailand, Bali, Fiji … I could go on and on.
 For more tropical vacation ideas read the Telegraph’s top 25 destinations for winter sun or visit my travel destinations page.